-David Miller's Century and Controversial Champions Trophy
+David Miller's Amazing Century and the Champions Trophy Chaos

-Fastest Centuries in Champions Trophy History
+The Fastest Centuries in Champions Trophy History

 - David Miller (South Africa): 67 deliveries